The End of Theory

 - Helpful strategies and tips

-Think of Moodle as you might daily homework in a math class or similar.
+You might treat much of our online work as daily homework in a math class or similar.
 It’s designed to give you the practice and materials you need to succeed on the May Exam and beyond.
 The practice you do there will help prepare you for the more formal projects.
-About 25% of your total class grade will be based on your Moodle work, your practice, either in Standards or points for productivity.
+Online work will count towards your grades, and some of it will have a larger weight on the Standards you meet.

-That said, there is far more to “do” on Moodle than you are required to do or–more accurately–there are more opportunities for practice and learning than are technically required to score 100%.
+That said, there is far more you can “do” online than you are required to do or–more accurately–there are more opportunities for practice and learning than are technically required to score 100%.
 This is because the learning and practice are more important than the “points” you receive.